radhey803/radhey803/readme3.md

 ## 🧑‍💻 About Me

-I'm a **Backend Engineer transitioning into Data Engineering**, currently pursuing MCA at **CHARUSAT University**.
-I've spent the last two years mastering the Java & Spring ecosystem — building secure REST APIs, layered architectures, and production-grade backends.
+I'm a **Backend Software Engineer** and MCA student at **CHARUSAT University**, specializing in the **Java & Spring ecosystem**.
+I build the engines that power robust applications — clean RESTful APIs, optimized databases, and bulletproof security layers.

-Now I'm combining that systems-thinking foundation with Python, SQL, and pipeline tooling to move into the **Data Engineering** space.

 ```java
 public record Radhey() {